 Previous concerns of a safeguarding nature: Please identify (in chronological order) any previous/historical concerns of a safeguarding nature by the professional concerned.
-Does the professiona al work with children in any other capacity?
+Does the professional work with children in any other capacity?
 Does the professional acknowledge the concern?
 Please consult with HR if advice is required about talking to the member of staff What is their view Do you believe that the individual concerned poses a current risk of significant harm to children and young people in your organisation?
-Please explain your ratio onale for both a Yes or No response.
-In your professional or allegation or concern? pinion what action should be taken in regard to the individual facing the
+Please explain your ratio nale for both a Yes or No response.
+In your professional opinion what action should be taken in regard to the individual facing the allegation or concern?